migaspepino/born2beroot/README.md

 ## Script

 I recommend you do the script in the host then using [virtualbox's guest additions](https://linuxize.com/post/how-to-install-virtualbox-guest-additions-on-debian-10/) copy paste the contents.
+Or even easier connect by SSH.

 ## *cron*